The Application and Admissions Process

 You may find more detailed information about the admissions procedure with the Training Catalogue (pages 12-15)* here or see below.

 You may also contact our Education Coordinator at Laura.Ingram@sf-cp.org or call 415-563-5815.

-*The Training Catalogue is from 2012 - 2013 academic year.
-The new 2013 - 2014 academic year Training Catalogue will be available in August.
+*The new 2014 - 2015 academic year Training Catalogue will be available shortly.

 Prerequisites for Training:

 Physician-Psychiatrists: Physicians must be graduates of approved medical schools and must have completed at least one year of psychiatric residency, must be licensed in California, and meet standards of personal suitability to be eligible for psychoanalytic training.
 Psychologists, clinical social workers, and psychotherapists must be graduates of approved graduate programs (D.M.H., psychology, social work, MFT) and must have had experience practicing psychotherapy, must be licensed in California, and must meet standards of personal suitability to be eligible for psychoanalytic training.

 Non-Physicians: There are three categories of non-physician applications, all of which permit full training and one of which (non-physicians research) also permits partial training.